wdawson/okta.github.io/_source/_posts/2018-06-22-what-happens-if-your-jwt-is-stolen.md

 To help explain the concepts fully, I'll walk you through what tokens are, how they're used, and what happens when they're stolen.
 Finally: I'll cover what you should actually do if your token has been stolen, and how to prevent this in the future.

-This question was prompted by my response to this [StackOverflow question](https://stackoverflow.com/questions/34259248/what-if-jwt-is-stolen) about what happens if a JWT is stolen is one of my most popular responses on StackOverflow.
+This post was inspired by this [StackOverflow question](https://stackoverflow.com/questions/34259248/what-if-jwt-is-stolen).
+My response to that question has become one of my most popular responses on StackOverflow to date!

 ## What is a Token?

 {% img blog/what-happens-if-your-jwt-is-stolen/shrug.jpg alt:"Shrug" width:"600" %}{: .center-image }

-A token is nothing more than an arbitrary value that represents a session.
+A token in the context of web development is nothing more than an arbitrary value that represents a session.
 Tokens can be strings like "abc123" or randomly generated IDs like "48ff796e-8c8a-46b9-9f25-f883c14734ea".

 A token's purpose is to help a server remember who somebody is.
 Take API services, for example: if you have an API key that lets you talk to an API service from your server-side application, that API key is what the API service uses to "remember" who you are, look up your account details, and allow (or disallow) you from making a request.
 In this example, your API key is your "token", and it allows you to access the API.